dcogb/dcogb.github.io/documentation/kohana/tutorials/hello-world.md

 ## Bare bones

-First off we have to make a controller that Kohana can use to handle a request.
+First off we have to make a controller that Mountain Valley Church of God can use to handle a request.

 Create the file `application/classes/Controller/Hello.php` in your application folder and fill it out like so: